Welcome to today's edition of the Rush 24-7 podcast.

 This is political correctness run among.

-What are you talking about, Sir Romney?
+What are you talking about, Mr. Romney?

 Who do you think you are?

-Come over here tell the truth.
+Come over here, tell the truth.

 Romney has an ad in response to Obama saying we tried our plan and it worked.

-That's that's the next one.
+That's the next one.

 And then running around and saying it worked.